aubreyrjones/lemon-py/README.md

 token, until no skip consumes input.
 EOF is automatically emitted when the lexer reaches end of input.
 If the lexer has not reached the end of input, and no new token can be matched, an exception is thrown.
-Likewise, an exception is thrown if the lexer is called again _after_ having sent the EOF token.
+Calling the lexer after it has emitted EOF will simply return `std::nullopt` indefinitely.

 An example `@lexdef` can be found in the example at the top of this readme.